lbnl-science-it/scienceit-docs/docs/hpc/rocky8-migration.md

     On the first week of July 2024, the operating system of Lawrencium's login and compute nodes were updated to Rocky Linux 8.
 The process of [logging in to Lawrencium](accounts/loggingin.md) after upgrade to Rocky Linux 8 remains the same.
 The job submission process using [slurm](running/slurm-overview.md) also remains the same.
 See [example slurm](running/script-examples.md) job submission scripts.
 There are, however, important changes some of which are listed below.

+!!! warning "Open OnDemand"

+    * Open OnDemand now uses the standard Berkeley Lab login.
+    * Some users may have trouble accessing Open OnDemand with an error message that says "Failed to map user".
+Our team is aware of the problem and is working to resolve the issue.

 ## New Software Module Farm

 With the OS upgrade comes a new software module farm.
 Various libraries, scientific applications and utilities are available and can be accessed via the [Lmod](https://lmod.readthedocs.io/en/latest/index.html){:target="_blank"} {{ ext }} Environment Module system.
 In addition to previously available `module` commands such as `module avail`, `module load` and `module unload`, a new useful command is `module spider` which helps in finding a module with instructions on any additional modules that you may have to load before loading a particular module.